Certain BCS wavefunctions are quantum many-body scars: Example 2: Inter-orbital magnetism in a two-orbital generalized Hubbard model

-For the numerical calculations presented in Fig. \ref{fig:ibZeta} we again consider the Hamiltonian where a perturbation \eqref{eq:TOT2} with $t=i$ (that has no effect on the scar subspace) is added to the Hubbard model \eqref{eq:ibZetaH}
+For the numerical calculations presented in Fig. \ref{fig:ibZeta} and main text Fig. 1 we again consider the Hamiltonian where a perturbation (main text eq.
+(23)) with $t=i$ (that has no effect on the scar subspace) is added to the Hamiltonian

-Note that besides the actual inter-band zeta states $\ket{\phi_n}$ \eqref{eq:genTowerWf} we are interested in, a number of further O$(N)$ symmetric scars are present for the model $H^{ib\zeta}$.
-Many of them for the Hamiltonian \eqref{eq:HibZdeformed} are degenerate with some of the excitations above the BCS scar ground state which prevents these from being identified as such numerically.
-In Appendix \ref{sec:AppAddNumIBZeta} and Fig. \ref{fig:ibZetaFully} we show that additional Hamiltonian terms can be added to remove this degeneracy and make all the excitations clearly visible.
+Numerical results presented in Fig. \ref{fig:ibZeta} confirm that the inter-orbital tower of O$(N)$-symmetric states are MBS.
+Similar to the first example we observe that the ODLRO in the scar subspace is significantly larger (factor of 7 on average) than in generic states.